-Science-based net-zero at the individual entity level means cutting GHG emissions across all 3 scopes by a minimum of 90%.
+Science-based net-zero at the individual entity level means cutting GHG emissions across all three scopes by a minimum of 90% from a base year (current year or a past year).
 Any remaining emissions at the net-zero target date are to be physically and permanently removed through high quality credible removals (up to a maximum of 10% of the base year level).